bryanjeshua/tutorial-1/README.md

 ## Second Week
 1. There are several code quality issues that I fixed during exercise such as
-   - Lorem ipsum dolor sit amet.
-To fix this, I ...
+   - I remove public modifier of create and findAll in ProductService interface.
+It is a default that for every interface, the method by default is public.
-   - Lorame ipsum
+   - I enforce policy of braces in several conditionals in Product class

-2. In my opinion, yes my code currently following the principles of CI/CD.
+2. In my opinion, yes, my code currently follows the principles of CI/CD.
+I can see Continuous Integration in action through the process of integrating code from several branches, as if created by multiple programmers.
+After that, the machine automatically reviews some parts to ensure the program follows standards and conventions, ensuring it is safe and runs smoothly.
+This is executed through workflow settings.
+The Continuous Deployment aspect can be seen in the deployment process after the CI phase is completed.
+The entire software release process is automated, enabling the team to work faster.